Cosmian/mse-cli/documentation/docs/microservice_encryption/context.md

 ## Login

-The user login information are stored in: `$HOME/.config/mse-ctl/login.toml` on Linux/Darwin and `%APPDATA%\mse-ctl\login.toml` on Windows.
+The user login information is stored in: `$HOME/.config/mse-ctl/login.toml` on Linux/Darwin and `%APPDATA%\mse-ctl\login.toml` on Windows.

 ## Workspace